FormidableLabs/formideploy/README.md

 And then you'll need to override some configuration variables.

-Please open up and read all of the `DEFAULTS` object in [`lib/config.js`](./lib/config.js) (particularly those prefixed with `REQUIRED`).
+Please open up and read all of [`lib/config/defaults.js`](./lib/config/defaults.js) (particularly the fields with `REQUIRED` comments).
 The configuration file is self-documenting for everything that you will need to integrate your project.

 You will then need to override the applicable defaults with a configuration file in the current working directory from which you run `formideploy` named `formideploy.config.js`.
 The overrides can be either a function that takes as input the default configuration and mutates it, or an object which is deep merged into the defaults.